kailatlee/designucsd.github.io/_site/README.md

 $ bundle install
 $ bundle exec jekyll serve
 ```
-Now view the site at http://localhost:4000
+Now view the site at `http://localhost:4000`.

+*Note*: If you're running OSX El Capitan (like me), you may have to install the latest version of XCode by running `$ xcode-select --install` or from the Mac App Store.

 ## How to create new posts:
 First, make sure you're in the latest master branch (you can run `git checkout master` to switch to that branch and `git pull origin master` to pull the latest version from Github).
 Look in _posts.
 The best approach is probaby to copy paste one of the existing ones.
 Use the format `YEAR-MONTH-DAY-title.md` for the post title.
 Here are some examples: